nsg-ethz/mini_internet_project/platform/README.md

 sudo ./startup.sh
 ```

 By default, this will run a mini-Internet with 20ASes. :warning: Make sure your server has enough resources to sustain this mini-Internet (e.g., around 64GB of memory and at least 8 CPU cores are recommended).
-Otherwise, see in section [configure the mini-Internet](README.md#configure-the-mini-internet) how to run a mini-Internet with only one AS.
+Otherwise, see in section [configure the mini-Internet](https://github.com/nsg-ethz/mini_internet_project/blob/master/platform/README.md#configure-the-mini-internet-topology) how to run a mini-Internet with only one AS.

 ## Delete the mini-Internet

 The are two ways to delete the mini-Internet.
-First, you can delete all the virtual ethernet pairs, docker containers and ovs switches used in the mini-Internet, with the following command.
+First, you can delete all the virtual ethernet pairs, docker containers, ovs switches and openvpn processes used in the mini-Internet, with the following command.
 ```
 sudo ./cleanup/cleanup.sh .
 ```

-However, this script used the configuration files, so is they have changed since the time the mini-Internet was built, not all the componenents will be deleted, and this will make problems if you want to run a new mini-Internet.
-We thus also provide you with a script that delete *all* the ethernet pairs, containers and switches, including the ones not used in for mini-Internet.
+However, this script uses the configuration files, thus if they have changed since the time the mini-Internet was built, or if the mini-Internet did not setup properly, not all the componenents might be deleted, in which case in can make some problems if you want to build a new mini-Internet.
+We thus also provide you with a script that delete *all* the ethernet pairs, containers and switches, :warning: including the ones not used in for mini-Internet.
 ```
 sudo ./hard_reset.sh
 ```